mattytrentini/micropython_workshop/pages/setup.rst

 -------

 To connect to the device, we'll need to know the serial port identifier, or COM port, of the device.
-First of all ensure your Wemos D1 Mini is connected to you computer, or else the port will not appear.
-For the initial connection it may take several minutes for the device driver to properly work it's magic and make the port appear, so monitor the device installation icon in the taskbar to see when it's ready to go!
+First of all, ensure your Wemos D1 Mini is connected to your computer or else the port will not appear.
+The initial connection may take several minutes for the device driver to properly work it's magic and make the port appear, so monitor the device installation icon in the taskbar to see when it's ready to go!